Sean Payton: Bounty scandal and suspension

 On March 30, 2012, Payton lodged a formal appeal of his suspension.
 Goodell held an expedited hearing on the matter and was expected to render a decision in "days, not weeks," according to ESPN's Schefter.
 Payton also used the hearing as a chance to get clarification on the terms of his ban.
 Goodell turned the appeal down on April 9, meaning that Payton's suspension was set to begin on April 16.
 He was to remain suspended until the end of Super Bowl XLVII, which was held in New Orleans.
 According to ESPN's Chris Mortensen, Payton was to forfeit $7.8 million of his $8.1 million salary.
 He was barred from even casual contact with anyone in the NFL; any such contact would have to be reported to NFL executive Ray Anderson.

-Soon after the suspension was announced, Payton began discussions with his mentor, Parcells, about serving as interim coach for the 2012 season.
+Soon after the suspension was announced, Payton began discussions with his mentor Bill Parcells about serving as an interim coach for the 2012 season.

 In September 2011, the Saints and Payton agreed to extend Payton's contract through 2015.
 However, on November 4, 2012, the NFL revealed that it had disallowed the extension because it contained a clause the NFL deemed to violate its rules, which would have allowed Payton to leave if Saints general manager Mickey Loomis were not with the team.
 The NFL's action left Payton's contract status in doubt beyond the 2012 season, although Payton said that he intended to return to the Saints.

 NFL Commissioner Roger Goodell reinstated Payton on January 22, 2013.